KainosSoftwareLtd/hibernate-sequences/README.md

 Avg time of HiLo sequence: 13664
 ```
 Note that the times may vary depending on the size of the entities, database and database drivers used.
 For this test sequences
 were not using cache on the database side.
-Note that Hibernate auto generation does not allow to insert additional custom parameters
+Hibernate auto generation does not allow to insert additional custom parameters
 for optimized sequences.
 It is not possible to set a cache size with `@Parameter(name = "parameters", value = "CACHE 100")`.
-However using cache on the database side with ordinary sequence did not improve performance at all:
+However in this case using cache on the database side with ordinary sequence did not improve performance at all:
 ```
 Avg time of Ordinary sequence: 24897
 ```